FabCimmino/MaterialHandling/README.md

 - Assessment, to assess the performance of the trained brain

 Remember to set the parameters of Bonsai Connector object to train or assess your DRL model.

+#### Adding the Bonsai Connector to the project
+Download the file *BonsaiLibrary.jar* from the following GitHub *[repository](https://github.com/microsoft/bonsai-anylogic)*.
+Then add the library to the AnyLogic project by following the instructions at the following *[link](https://anylogic.help/advanced/libraries/managing-libraries.html)*.